apache/fury/SECURITY.md

 **Do not disable class registration unless you can ensure your environment is indeed secure.
 We are not responsible for security risks if you disable this option**.

 When this option is disabled, a **class blacklist** is used to mitigate security risks.
 The blacklist is **limited, incomplete, not actively updated, maintained by community**, and can't prevent all risks.
-We'd like to accept blacklist updates, but we do not assume any responsibility for this.
+We'd like to accept blacklist updates, but we do not assume any responsibility for blacklist mode security.